Homestead Survival: How To Master Plan Your Own Safe Haven

 The potential for a life-altering disaster is too great; it’s time to get serious.

-Time to grow your abilities and supplies to a level that we can all recognize as thriving.
+It is time to grow your abilities and supplies to a level we all recognize as thriving.

 Remember: